avahoffman/urban-weed-genomics/bash/README.md

 There are three main systems at play for file transfer: my local machine, the sequencing facility’s (GRCF) Aspera server, and [MARCC](https://www.marcc.jhu.edu/).
 The Aspera server is where the data were/are stored immediately after sequencing.
-MARCC is where I plan to do preprocessing and analysis.
+MARCC is where we plan to do preprocessing and analysis.
 Scripts and text files are easy for me to edit on my local machine.
-I used [Globus](https://app.globus.org) to transfer these small files from my local machine to MARCC.
+We used [Globus](https://app.globus.org) to transfer these small files from my local machine to MARCC.

 <img src="../figures/file_transfer.jpg" alt="File transfer schematic" width="600"/>